Thanksgiving Rituals To Teach Gratitude

 So how can you help your whole family rediscover the gratitude attitude on which Thanksgiving is founded?
 Here are ten ideas to get you started inventing your own meaningful traditions.

-- Look for books on gratitude at the library and (used) on Amazon and read one every day with your child.
+- Look for books on gratitude at the library and online (used) and read them with your child.
 Talk about what gratitude means and what you're grateful for.

 - Take a photo or two every week of something beautiful that you appreciate, share it with your kids, and talk about appreciation.